707.02 Examiner’s Amendment Without Prior Authorization by Applicant or Applicant’s Attorney

 - (7) When an applicant fails to respond to a refusal or requirement that is expressly limited to only certain goods, services, and/or class(es), the examining attorney may issue an examiner’s amendment deleting the goods/services/classes to which the refusal or requirement pertained.
 Similarly, when an applicant fails to respond to a requirement to amend some terminology in an otherwise acceptable identification of goods/services, the examining attorney may issue an examiner’s amendment deleting the unacceptable terminology from the identification.
 See TMEP §§718.02(a), 1402.13;

 - (8) In applications under §1 or §44, deletion of bracketed material from an entry taken from the USPTO’s Acceptable Identification of Goods and Services Manual.
 Bracketed material sometimes appears in the Manual for informational purposes but should not be included in an identification of goods/services.
-If this material is entered in an identification, it will be automatically deleted in a TEAS Plus application.
-In a TEAS or paper application, the examining attorney may delete the bracketed material with a “no-call” examiner’s amendment;
+See TMEP §1402.12.
+If this material is entered in an identification in an application submitted through TEAS, it will be automatically deleted in all TEAS applications.
+If submitted in a paper application or in an amendment or response submitted through TEAS, the examining attorney may delete the bracketed material with a "no-call" examiner’s amendment;

 - (9) If, in response to a general or specific inquiry about translation and/or transliteration of non-English wording in the mark, the applicant does not directly state that the term has no meaning in a foreign language but instead responds to the effect that "the mark has only trademark significance," the examining attorney may enter a statement that "the term has no meaning in a foreign language" into the record.
 See TMEP §809.01(a);